- No membership fees

-The Verdict: The Expedia®+ Card from Citi (Citi is a WalletHub partner) is a decent, if complicated, option for people with excellent credit who travel often and tend to book their accommodations on third-party comparison websites — particularly Expedia.com.
+The Verdict: The Expedia Credit Card is a decent, if complicated, option for people with excellent credit who travel often and tend to book their accommodations on third-party comparison websites — particularly Expedia.com.
 It’s flexible in the sense that you won’t have to commit to a particular travel provider, but it’s also restrictive in that getting the most bang for your buck necessitates not only booking all of your travel through Expedia, but also limiting your accommodation and redemption options to certain deals offered on the site.

-Yes, you will earn 10,000 bonus points for charging at least $1,000 to the card within the first three months of account opening, redeemable for up to $100 toward a hotel reservation, and a $50 statement credit after your first eligible Expedia purchase greater than $50 within 3 months.
+Yes, you will earn 15,000 points for charging at least $1,000 to the card within the first 3 months of account opening.
 But you only reap maximum value if you choose one of Expedia’s designated +VIP Access hotels.
 Similarly, the card’s ongoing rewards provide 3 points per $1 spent on “eligible” Expedia purchases, but that excludes certain hotel and rental car reservations, among other limitations.
 You will earn 1 point per $1 on all others purchases.

 When it comes to the Expedia®+ Card’s fees and rates, there are both positives and negatives to be found.
 On the one hand, it doesn’t charge an annual fee, which is great news for everybody, but especially for people who don’t spend or travel enough to warrant paying for plastic.
 On the other hand, this card does not offer 0% introductory interest rates or a competitive regular APR, which makes it ill-suited for financing and everyday spending.

-As a result, the Expedia®+ Card from Citi could earn a spot in your credit-card arsenal, but it’s certainly not for those with an aversion to fine print.
-To learn more, including how the Expedia®+ Card compares to its sibling, the Expedia®+ Voyager Card from Citi, continue reading below.
+As a result, the Expedia Credit Card could earn a spot in your credit-card arsenal, but it’s certainly not for those with an aversion to fine print.
+To learn more, including how the Expedia®+ Card compares to its sibling, the Expedia Voyager Credit Card, continue reading below.

-- $150 In Initial Bonuses: Your first trimester as a cardholder will pay off if you charge at least $1,000 to your card during that timeframe.
+- 15,000 points Initial Bonus: Your first trimester as a cardholder will pay off if you charge at least $1,000 to your card during that timeframe.
 This total is not Expedia-specific, which means most people can easily meet the threshold with everyday expenses.
-Doing so will score you 10,000 bonus points that can be redeemed for $100 toward reservations at a +VIP Access hotel.
-Plus, you'll get a $50 statement credit after your first purchase greater than $50.
+Doing so will score you 15,000 bonus points that can be redeemed toward reservations at a +VIP Access hotel.
 You can easily search for +VIP Access hotels on Expedia’s website.